-Unless otherwise noted, data analyses exclude persons diagnosed in federal or private correctional facilities (inmates generally are not Minnesota residents before incarceration and do not stay in Minnesota upon their release), infants with unknown or negative HIV status who were born to HIV positive mothers, HIV-infected refugees who resettled in Minnesota as part of the HIV-Positive Refugee Resettlement Program, and other refugees/immigrants with a documented HIV diagnosis prior to their arrival in Minnesota.
-However, refugees in the HIV-
+Unless otherwise noted, data analyses exclude people diagnosed in federal or private correctional facilities (people who are incarcerated generally are not Minnesota residents before incarceration and do not stay in Minnesota upon their release), infants with unknown or negative HIV status who were born to HIV-positive mothers, refugees living with HIV who resettled in Minnesota as part of the HIV-Positive Refugee Resettlement Program, and other refugees/immigrants with a documented HIV diagnosis prior to their arrival in Minnesota.
+However, refugees in the HIV-Positive Refugee Resettlement Program, as well as other refugees/immigrants diagnosed with AIDS subsequent to their arrival in the U.S., are included in the number of new AIDS cases.